 - Splashes and Black Chihuahua – Splashes all over the body with white and black color.

 Remember that the black Chihuahua color may fade away into grey and eventually white as it gets older.
 They are short and compact with an “apple dome” skull.

 Hairs of Black Chihuahua

 The hairs of black Chihuahuas may be long or short.
 A short-haired black Chihuahua is easier to clean, and shedding is low.
 But the long-haired black Chihuahua is cuter than the ordinary one for sure.

 One thing to remember is that there isn’t any other noticeable physical difference between black Chihuahuas and the different colors of the breed.

 Temperament is the key parameter to select the best dog as a pet.
 You might need a dog for your protection, as a friendly pet for children or yourself.

 So the temperament and traits of a dog differ with each dog.
 Black Chihuahuas are quite similar to other colors based on temperament and personality.

-You can change the personality of them to some extent because of their tendency to adopt new things and behavior at an early age.
+You can change their personality to some extent because of their tendency to adopt new things and behavior at an early age.

-I would suggest you train your black Chihuahua at the early stages of his life so that it becomes friendlier towards human beings and other animals.
+I would suggest you train your black Chihuahua in the early stages of his life so that it becomes friendlier towards human beings and other animals.